LukeShortCloud/ansible_collection_lab_openstack/roles/tripleo_heat_templates/README.md

 - tht_predeployed = Generate predeployed server template.
 Default: `true`.
 - tht_controller_nodes = A list of dictionaries describing the `hostname` and `address` to be used for predeployed nodes.
 - tht_compute_nodes
+- tht_dns_servers = A list of DNS servers to use for the Overcloud.
+- tht_ntp_servers = A list of NTP servers to use for the Overcloud.

 ## Dependencies